kfigon/simple-db/README.md

 ## page layout
 * header with metadata- page size, checksum, dbms version, transaction visibility, compression info
-    * slot array after the header - offsets within the page of next tuples.
+    * slot array after the header - list of offsets of next tuples.
 Data is filled from the end of page, slots from the begining
 * data - can be tuple oriented or log structured
+    * log structured file organisation - log of changes, inserts, updates, deletes etc. This is stored in the page.
+Less disk writes, recovery is easier.
+Append only works good on distributed filesystems (s3 is append only).
+Read become slow, we need to recreate the data (we need snapshots/compact and indexes)

 tuple id (rowid, ctid etc) usually pageid + offset/slot